Affordable Health Insurance And Medigap Plans – Instantly Compare

 Will The Government Help The Self-Employed?

 Yes.
 For example, if your income is below 133% of the Federal Poverty Level (FPL), you may be eligible for Medicaid, which will pay for most/all of your healthcare expenses.
 Each state has the choice of expanding Medicaid eligibility (from the current 100% of FPL) and the map below (provided by the Kaiser Foundation) provides a current status.
-As of 2020, more than 30 states had expanded Medicaid with a few more states actively discussing the possibility.
+As of 2023, 40 states had expanded Medicaid with a few more states actively discussing the possibility.
 "Medicare-For-All" is generally a hot topic during Presidential elections, but appears not popular enough to be passed in Congress.

 In the following scenarios, we have illustrated the significant reduction in premiums you may qualify for.
 We assumed a household with a husband, wife, (ages 35-50) and one child, residing in Franklin County in Columbus, Ohio.
 Costs and subsidies shown are monthly amounts.
-The subsidy has already been deducted from premium, and the least-expensive Bronze-tier plan was chosen.
+The subsidy can be instantly deducted from premium, and the least-expensive Bronze-tier plan was chosen.

 Age Income Healthcare Cost Federal Subsidy